A fresh, modern prose retelling captures the vigorous and bawdy spirit of Chaucer’s classic

 A mirror for medieval society, Chaucer’s Canterbury Tales concerns a motley group of pilgrims who meet in a London inn on their way to Canterbury and agree to take part in a storytelling competition.
 Ranging from comedy to tragedy, pious sermon to ribald farce, heroic adventure to passionate romance, the tales serve not only as a summation of the sensibility of the Middle Ages but as a representation of the drama of the human condition.

 Ackroyd’s contemporary prose emphasizes the humanity of these characters—as well as explicitly rendering the naughty good humor of the writer whose comedy influenced Fielding and Dickens—yet still masterfully evokes the euphonies and harmonies of Chaucer’s verse.
 This retelling is sure to delight modern readers and bring a new appreciation to those already familiar with the classic tales.

-PETER ACKROYD is the author of London: The Biography, Albion: The Origins of the English Imagination, Shakespeare: The Biography, and Thames: The Biography.
-He has written acclaimed biographies of T. S. Eliot, Dickens, Blake, and Sir Thomas More, as well as several successful novels….
-More about Peter Ackroyd
+Peter Ackroyd is the author of many books, including London: The Biography, Albion: The Origins of the English Imagination, Shakespeare: The Biography, and Thames: The Biography.
+He has also written acclaimed biographies of T. S. Eliot, Dickens, Blake, and Sir Thomas More, as… More about Peter Ackroyd

 Published by Viking Oct 29, 2009| 464 Pages| ISBN 9781101155639